 My favourite description of morning writing may be from Toni Morrison, though, whose ritual was to rise around 5:00, make coffee, and “watch the light come.”
 This last part was crucial to her:

 “Writers all devise ways to approach that place where they expect to make the contact, where they become the conduit, or where they engage in this mysterious process. [...]
 For me, light is the signal in the transaction.
 It’s not being in the light, it’s being there before it arrives.
 It enables me, in some sense.”Toni Morrison

 It's not always easy to keep up with the rituals we aspire for, but when we do – such as with the help of some beautiful writing – it can make for a magical day.

 Here are some of my favourite books that celebrate the beauty of morning and waking early, featuring authors and characters who get a headstart on the day and recognise the preciousness of those early hours.

 6 books about waking up early and enjoying morning

 As the queen of early mornings, I could put every book of Mary Oliver's poetry and writing on this list.
 In her gorgeous essay collection, Long Life, she reasons:

 "This is to say nothing against afternoons evenings or even midnight.
 Each has its portion of the spectacular.
 But dawn—dawn is a gift.
 Much is revealed about a person by his or her passion, or indifference, to this opening of the door of day.
 No one who loves dawn, and is abroad to see it, could be a stranger to me."Long Life by Mary Oliver

-For a beautiful accompaniment to your early mornings – or a compelling incentive to roll out of bed a little earlier – pick up a copy of Mary Oliver’s poetry to keep on your bedside table.
+For a beautiful book to accompany your early mornings – or a compelling incentive to roll out of bed a little earlier – pick up a copy of Mary Oliver's poetry to keep on your bedside table.